Blazehue/UniVoice/README.md

 # Univoice Website Prototype

 Welcome to the **Univoice Website Prototype**, a platform designed to facilitate effective communication between students and mentors by providing personalized guidance and mentorship.
-This website was created as part of the **RED BULL BASEMENT Ideathon + Hackathon**, organized by **Cherry+ Network**, where our team secured:
-- **Cleared Ideathon Stage**
-- **7th Position in Hackathon Stage**

 ---

 ## 🚀 **About Univoice**